Print Money: Build a Real-Time Crypto Ticker (ESP8266 + API Guide)

 If you choose the secure route, you need the fingerprint (Thumbprint).

-2. Click the Lock Icon -> Connection is Secure -> Certificate.
+2. Click Lock -> Connection is Secure -> Certificate.

 Fingerprint Code Snippet